< UPDATED MAR. 13, 2010

 3.

-Vicki Paris Goodman, Long Beach
+Vicki Paris Goodman, Long Beach, CA

-4. Thao Nguyen, Cypress
+4. Thao Nguyen, Cypress, CA

 5. Bernetta Gresko, Long Beach